UPDATES THROUGH THE END OF MAY APPEAR BELOW

 Some of the Red Shirt leaders have surrendered.
 Others are still at large.
 Courts issued warrants for their arrests.
 It seems likely that a warrant will also be issued for Thaksin Shinawatra.
 Like Thaksin, most leaders claim they had "no control" over the demonstrators.
 I find this claim pretty preposterous in view of the propaganda that came from the main stage 24/7 over the last weeks.
 All leaders, arrested or not, face the death penalty.

 Police have detained 63 (so far) for violent crimes, arson, and looting.
 Some of these were arrested by border patrol police some distance from the city.
 Beyond the demonstration site, daily life seems to be normal, although the aftermath of the demonstrations is topic #1 of giddy local conversations.
 There has been widespread vandalism.
-Those convicted of looting and arson could be subjected to the death penalty.
+There has been a public outcry that those convicted of looting and arson sould be subjected to the death penalty.
 Personally, I would like to see a revival of public executions, particularly for leaders.

 Speaking of whom, Thaksin is on a shopping spree in France.
-Paris fucking France.
 Why am I not surprised?
-This is worse than dumping their undrinkable wine in Thailand.

 Tuesday, 25 May